-I joined the IfE at Brunel University in 2011 as a research fellow in the group of Prof. Andreas Kortenkamp.
+I joined Brunel University in 2011 as a Research Fellow in the Institute of Environment, Health and Societies.
 My research interests are in the toxicology of chemical mixtures and the implications of combination effects for human health.
 I am particularly interested in genotoxic mixtures and the combined effects of endocrine disruptors.

 I developed an interest in environmental research whilst studying for my first degree, where I worked in environmental biotechnology during project placements in Switzerland and the UK, ranging from the field of waste water treatment to a project on the development of a genotoxicity assay.
 After graduating as an environmental and chemical engineer (Dipl.
 Ing.) in Germany, I shifted my focus to human health and carried out a PhD (Dr. rer. nat.) in cancer research in the area of telomere biology, DNA damage and genomic instability at the German Cancer Research Centre, Heidelberg, Germany.

-In 2007, I joined the group of Prof. Kortenkamp, at the Centre for Toxicology, School of Pharmacy, London, where I conducted research on the combined effects of endocrine disrupting chemicals.
+In 2007, I joined the Centre for Toxicology, UCL School of Pharmacy, London, where I conducted research on the combined effects of endocrine disrupting chemicals.
 There, I investigated the effects of multi-component mixtures of anti-androgens as part of a project funded by the UK Food Standards Agency (FSA).

 My current research on mixture toxicology focuses on the combined genotoxic effects of aneugenic benzimidazole pesticides and other genotoxins (funded by the FSA).